 Reactive Airways Disease

 Patients with reactive airways disease should, in general, not receive beta blockers.
-Because of its relative beta1 selectivity and titratability, titrate BREVIBLOC to the lowest possible effective dose.
-In the event of bronchospasm, stop the infusion immediately; a beta2 stimulating agent may be administered with appropriate monitoring of ventricular rates.
+Because of its relative beta selectivity and titratability, titrate BREVIBLOC injection to the lowest possible effective dose.
+In the event of bronchospasm, stop the infusion immediately; a beta stimulating agent may be administered with appropriate monitoring of ventricular rates.

 Use In Patients With Diabetes Mellitus And Hypoglycemia

 In patients with hypoglycemia, or diabetic patients (especially those with labile diabetes) who are receiving insulin or other hypoglycemic agents, beta blockers may mask tachycardia occurring with hypoglycemia, but other manifestations such as dizziness and sweating may not be masked.

 Concomitant use of beta blockers and antidiabetic agents can enhance the effect of antidiabetic agents (blood glucoseâ€“lowering).

 Infusion Site Reactions